How to Watch 'Bill & Ted Face the Music': Streaming and Theater Guide

 How to Watch 'Bill & Ted Face the Music': Streaming Premiere and Theatrical Release Date

 Whether theaters are open or closed where you live, you can still have an excellent adventure this weekend.
-Bill & Ted Face the Music premieres simultaneously on streaming services and in select movie theaters on Friday, Aug.
+Bill & Ted Face the Music is now available on streaming services as well as in select movie theaters on Friday, Aug.
 28, meaning those who want to watch their favorite time-traveling slackers reunite, played by Alex Winter and Keanu Reeves, after a nearly three-decade hiatus will have plenty of options despite the coronavirus pandemic.

 For many, however, streaming Bill & Ted will be your only option.
 Thankfully, there are plenty of ways to do so!
 Below, find several options for how to pre-order and/or rent the movie -- note, this is not a purchase -- along with pricing information with which you can make a most triumphant decision.